When to plant Mint in Webster County, IA

 Webster County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is April 28 and first fall frost is October 6.

-Webster County County sits in USDA Zone 5a.
+Webster County sits in USDA Zone 5a.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Webster County County's climate?
+Can Mint grow in Webster County's climate?

 Your Webster County Garden Planner — Free